DC METRO // UI-UX INNOVATION

 Tier Three: Bus — 10 points, flat rate

 Commuters' SmarTrip cards already keep track of miles traveled.
-But to visualize the points they would earn in real-time, they could visit the DC Metro App, where Eco-Points would exist as a new feature.
+To visualize the points earned in real-time, they could visit the DC Metro App, where Eco-Points would be integrated with GPS navigation.

 Using it would be as intuitive as any other GPS service.